 Two women discussing health and care research

-Health and Care Research Wales is pleased to announce the next call for the Integrated Funding Scheme is now open.
+Health and Care Research Wales is pleased to announce the next call for the Integrated Funding Scheme is now closed.

 The Integrated Funding Scheme has two researcher-led arms which focus on: